Taylor Morrison Home Corporation research snapshot

 Industry trend

-U.S. housing faces long-term demand from household formation and underbuilding, offset by near-term mortgage-rate pressure, affordability constraints, and elevated builder incentives.
-TMHC operates across geographically diverse markets including Texas, Florida, California, and the Carolinas.
+U.S. housing faces long-term demand from household formation and underbuilding, offset by near-term mortgage-rate pressure (30-year rate 6.66% in late July 2026), affordability constraints, and elevated builder incentives.
+Berkshire is betting that the housing market recovers over time.

 Valuation and margin of safety